Free Calculator

 Does the calculator handle PMI?

-What if my appreciation is much higher or lower than 3.5%?
+What if my local appreciation is higher or lower than the default?